-"General and administrative expenses"
+"Selling, general and administrative expenses"

-During the three months ended March 31, 2020 and 2019, we incurred \$4 million and \$5 million, respectively, for general and administrative expenses for services provided to us by EchoStar.
-These amounts are recorded in "General and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+During the three months ended September 30, 2020 and 2019, we incurred \$3 million and \$5 million, respectively, for selling, general and administrative expenses for services provided to us by EchoStar.
+During the nine months ended September 30, 2020 and 2019, we incurred \$10 million and \$16 million, respectively, for selling, general and administrative expenses for services provided to us by EchoStar.
+These amounts are recorded in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.